TCDev69/qbittorrent_stalled_discord/README.md

 # Stalled Torrents

-When a torrent freezes, its priority is automatically lowered and an embed message is sent using a webhook to Discord.
+When a torrent stalls, it automatically lowers its priority and sends an embed message using a webhook to Discord.

 ## Setup:
 ### Download